maxence-charriere/go-app/README.md

 func init() {
 	// Registers the Hello component.
-	// Allows the app to create a Hello component when it find its declaration
+	// Allows the app to create a Hello component when it finds its declaration
 	// into a HTML markup.
 	app.RegisterComponent(&Hello{})
 }